-All test scores must be submitted directly to the Graduate Program in Biomedical Sciences by ETS.
-We may review copies of official documents, but will not offer acceptance until all official documents are received.
+Note: Due to COVID-19 restrictions, we may review your application with copies of official documents, but will not offer acceptance until all official documents are received.

 Applications for PhD and Masters' programs do not require payment of an application fee.

 Official transcripts of all undergraduate and graduate study are required.
-The applicant is to gather all transcripts in sealed envelopes from the registrar of the issuing institution and send those unopened transcripts to the Graduate Program in Biomedical Sciences along with all other application materials.
-Photocopied transcripts, faxed transcripts, and student copies of transcripts are not acceptable.
+Electronic official transcripts from the school or a transcript service are preferred.
+We also accept mailed sealed official transcripts.
+Photocopied transcripts, faxed transcripts, and student copies of transcripts are not acceptable for admission.
 Final transcripts indicating receipt of degree must be submitted before the beginning of the incoming semester.
-Mail transcripts to:
+Email and postal mail addresses are provided in the application.

 In addition to admissions requirements, applicants who are not native speakers of English must demonstrate an adequate command of the English language.
-Test of English as a Foreign Language (TOEFL) scores, International English Language Testing System (IELTS) scores or other evidence of English proficiency are required.
+Test of English as a Foreign Language (TOEFL) scores, International English Language Testing System (IELTS) scores, Pearson Test of English (PTE) or other evidence of English proficiency are required.
+We will also accept the Duolingo test with a minimum score of 110.
 For more information about the tests, visit the TOEFL or IELTS website or contact ETS.
 When requesting ETS to send your score to the Graduate Program in Biomedical Sciences, please use code 6178.
 English language testing requirements are waived for applicants who have received a degree from an institution where instruction was conducted in English.

-The Graduate Program in Biomedical Sciences does not set a specific number of International Students that it will admit each year, but instead weighs the applications of all applicants to select those who are the best qualified.
-About twenty-five percent of our students come from countries outside the United States every year.
+The Graduate Program in Biomedical Sciences does not set a specific number of International PHD Students that it will admit each year, but instead weighs the applications of all applicants to select those who are the best qualified.
+Typically, about one third of our incoming PHD students are international students.

 PhD Students from outside the United States receive the same financial package as U.S. citizens.
 For more information on tuition scholarship and stipend, see Financial Aid.